 Fuel stabilizer is an acceptable alternative in minimizing the formation of fuel gum deposits during storage.
 Add stabilizer to gasoline in fuel tank or storage container.
-Always follow the fuel mix ratio found on the stabilizer container.
-Run engine at least 5 minutes after adding stabilizer to allow the stabilizer to reach the carburetor.
+Always follow the fuel mix ratio found on the stabilizer container. run engine at least 5 minutes after adding stabilizer to allow the stabilizer to reach the carburetor.
 You do not have to drain the fuel tank for storage if you are using fuel stabilizer.

-CRAFTSMAN 40:1 2-cycle engine oil (AIR-COOLED) is specially blended with fuel stabilizers.
+CRAFTSMAN 40:1 2-cycle AIR-COOLED engine oil is specially blended with fuel stabilizers.
 If you do not use this Sears oil, you can add a fuel stabilizer (such as Craftsman No. 33500) to your fuel tank.

-2-CYCLE OIL:
+40:1 2-CYCLE AIR-COOLED ENGINE OIL:

-CRAFTSMAN 40:1 2-cycle engine oil (AIR-COOLED) is strongly recommended.
+CRAFTSMAN 40:1 2-cycle AIR-COOLED engine oil is strongly recommended.
 This oil is specially blended with fuel stabilizers for increased fuel stability (extends fuel life up to 5 times longer) and reduced smoke.

-If CRAFTSMAN 40:1 2-cycle engine oil (AIR-COOLED) is not available, use a good quality 40:1 2-cycle engine oil (AIR-COOLED) engine oil that has a recommended fuel mix ratio 40:1.
+If CRAFTSMAN 40:1 2-cycle AIR-COOLED engine oil is not available, use a good quality 40:1 2-cycle AIR-COOLED engine oil that has a recommended fuel mix ratio of 40:1.